Shadow Dancing (album)

-Shadow Dancing is the second studio album by English singer-songwriter Andy Gibb, released by RSO Records in June 1978 in the United States and September 1978 in the United Kingdom.
-It was Gibb's highest charting album in some countries including America and in Canada.
+Shadow Dancing is the second studio album by English singer Andy Gibb, released by RSO Records in June 1978 in the United States and September 1978 in the United Kingdom.
+It was Gibb's highest-charting album in some countries including America and in Canada.
 This LP was his only album to chart in the UK.
 Four singles, including the three US Top 10 singles, were released from the album.

 Continuing the momentum of his first successes, notably "I Just Want to Be Your Everything", he began work with the Gibb-Galuten-Richardson production team on his second album.
 Although the album is not currently in print, it was released to iTunes along with the other two Andy Gibb albums in 2011.

 Overview

 Gibb's second album was made under the direction of Albhy Galuten and Karl Richardson, mostly while Barry, Robin and Maurice were off filming Sgt.
 Pepper's Lonely Hearts Club Band.
 Shadow Dancing was recorded from December 1977 to February 1978.

 Barry became the album's executive producer once again and was present during recording of a few of the songs.
 John Sambataro, who sang backing and harmony vocals on the non-Barry songs, plays slide guitar.
 Sambataro later worked with Dave Mason and McGuinn, Clark & Hillman and he later joined Firefall.
 "Why" features a slide guitar by John Sambataro, as well as the guitar work of Jock Bartley of Firefall, "I Go for You" features guitar work by Don Felder of Eagles.

 Gibb also relied on Galuten's musical expertise to help translate his musical ideas into reality by co-writing some of the songs with him, as Gibb said: "He'll sit down at the keyboards and find chords that we're hearing.
 He's magic.
 He hears exactly what you're hearing.
 'One More Look at the Night' – that came across in 10 or 15 minutes".

 In February 1978, Gibb participated on Stephen Stills' songs "You Can't Dance Alone" and "What's the Game" singing backing vocals along with Dave Mason, from the album Thoroughfare Gap and Gibb's band including Joey Murcia, George Perry, John Sambataro and Joe Lala also plays on both songs.
 (Back in 1976, Stills visited the Bee Gees recording Children of the World and played percussion on "You Should Be Dancing".)